‘We must act now’ in face of suicides, overdose deaths

 But there is also good news, he added.
 As an academic medical center, the Ohio State Wexner Medical Center knows how to tackle some of the most complex and challenging problems of our time.

-“Mental health care is integral to overall health care, so this community-facing center brings together world-class clinical research leaders with expertise in trauma care, suicide prevention, depression, addiction recovery and early psychosis interventions, all to help address the growing mental health epidemic,” says John J. Warner, MD, CEO of the Ohio State Wexner Medical Center and executive vice president at Ohio State.
+“Mental health care is integral to overall health care, so this center brings together world-class clinical research leaders with expertise in trauma care, suicide prevention, depression, addiction recovery and early psychosis interventions, all to help address the growing mental health epidemic,” says John J. Warner, MD, CEO of the Ohio State Wexner Medical Center and executive vice president at Ohio State.

 The center currently boasts six national programs of distinction in The Ohio State University College of Medicine Department of Psychiatry and Behavioral Health: